Bg

 While the majority of an infant’s nutritional needs will still be met by breastmilk or formula until about 1 year, complementary foods are still important in boosting an infant’s nutritional intake.

-For this reason, it’s recommended that a variety of foods be introduced into the diet as early as possible.
-Include foods from all food groups, not just fruits and vegetables, and add in foods rich in high-priority nutrients such as iron, protein, and fats whenever possible.
+For this reason, it’s recommended that a variety of starter foods be introduced into the diet as early as possible.
+When setting up a baby-led weaning plan, include foods from all food groups, not just fruits and vegetables, and add in foods rich in high-priority nutrients such as iron, protein, and fats whenever possible.

 It’s normal to feel a bit overwhelmed by all the options and the best way to start is just that…by starting and continuing to offer new foods.
 If you want to keep tabs on which foods you’ve tried, and what reaction baby had to them, you can use the .
 It’s especially helpful as you get into allergen exposures.
 (More on that below.)